Copyright (c) 1998-2017,

 often leaving welts and hand prints on her face and body.
 The disturbances,

-point that he decided to share his "family trouble" with his closest friend and neighbor,
+point that he shared his "family trouble" with his closest friend and neighbor,

 James Johnston.

-same terrifying disturbances that the Bells had experienced.
-After having his bedcovers
+same terrifying disturbances that the Bells had been experiencing.
+After

 The

-entity's voice strengthened over time to the point that it was loud
+entity's voice strengthened over time and became loud

 and unmistakable.
 It sang hymns, quoted scripture, carried on intelligent